 6. If you have lingering symptoms, you don’t have to suffer in silence.

-If you or a family member is still having symptoms after 2 to 3 weeks, I strongly recommended being evaluated by a concussion specialist.
+If you or a family member are still having symptoms after two to three weeks, I strongly recommended being evaluated by a concussion specialist.
 There are proven treatments for persistent post-concussion symptoms, and at Rush, we have clinicians who are highly trained and experienced in addressing these problems.
 We use the most up-to-date and evidence-based approaches to personalize treatment and give each patient the best possible outcome.

 7. Research is helping to improve concussion prevention, diagnosis and treatment.